Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 Next, we turn to Conjecture \ref{centrality-conj}.
 This conjecture is concerned with the $\E{2}$-topological Hochschild cohomology of the Thom spectra $X(p^n-1)_{(p)}$, $A$, and $B$ introduced above. \begin{ABCconj} Let $n\geq 0$ be an integer.
 Let $R$ denote $X(p^{n+1}-1)_{(p)}$, $A$ (in which case $n=1$), or $B$ (in which case $n=2$).
 Then the element $\sigma_n\in \pi_{|v_n|-1} R$ lifts to the $\E{2}$-topological Hochschild cohomology $\fr{Z}_3(R)$ of $R$, and is $p$-torsion in $\pi_\ast \fr{Z}_3(R)$ if $R = X(p^{n+1} - 1)_{(p)}$, and is $2$-torsion in $\pi_\ast \fr{Z}_3(R)$ if $R = A$ or $B$. \end{ABCconj} Finally, we state Conjecture \ref{tmf-conj}.
 It is inspired by \cite{adams-priddy, angeltveit-lind}.
 We believe this conjecture is the most approachable of the conjectures stated here. \begin{ABCconj} Suppose $X$ is a spectrum which is bounded below and whose homotopy groups are finitely generated over $\Z_p$.
 If there is an isomorphism $\H_\ast(X;\FF_p)\cong \H_\ast(\tmf;\FF_p)$ of Steenrod comodules, then there is a homotopy equivalence $X^\wedge_p\to \tmf^\wedge_p$ of spectra. \end{ABCconj}

-After proving Theorem \ref{main-thm} and Theorem \ref{mstring}, we explore relationships between the different spectra appearing on the second line of Table \ref{the-table} in the remainder of the paper.
+After proving Theorem \ref{main-thm} and Theorem \ref{mstring}, we explore relationships between the different spectra appearing on the second line of Table \ref{the-table} in the remainder of the article.
 In particular, we prove analogues of Wood's equivalence $\bo\wedge C\eta \simeq \bu$ (see also \cite{homologytmf}) for these spectra.
 We argue that these are related to the existence of certain EHP sequences.

 Finally, we describe a $C_2$-equivariant analogue of Corollary \ref{bpn} at $n=1$ as Theorem \ref{C2-main-thm}, independently of a $C_2$-equivariant analogue of Conjecture \ref{moore-splitting} and Conjecture \ref{centrality-conj}.
 This result constructs $\H\ul{\Z}$ as a Thom spectrum of an equivariant bundle of invertible $T(1)_\RR$-modules over $\Omega^\rho S^{2\rho+1}$, where $T(1)_\RR$ is the free $\E{\sigma}$-algebra with a nullhomotopy of the equivariant Hopf map $\wt{\eta}\in \pi_\sigma(\S)$, and $\rho$ and $\sigma$ are the regular and sign representations of $C_2$, respectively.
+This uses results of Behrens-Wilson and Hahn-Wilson from \cite{behrens-wilson, hahn-wilson}.
 We believe there is a similar result at odd primes, but we defer discussion of this.
 We discuss why our methods do not work to yield $\BP{n}_\RR$ for $n\geq 1$ as in Corollary \ref{bpn}.